Women of Impact

 Individually and especially together, they’re making this a much better place to live, work, raise a family, and run a business.

-And they will be celebrated on Dec.
+And they were celebrated on Dec.
 9 at the Sheraton Springfield Monarch Place Hotel.
-So, after reading their stories, we invite you to come and applaud some truly impactful women.

 The 2021 honorees are: